Last updated: January 2026

 Real-World Adoption: Countries Already Using ACD-Type Systems

-ACD is not a theory—it is a proven enforcement model already implemented across multiple regions under different regulatory names.
+ACD is not a theory — it is a proven enforcement model already implemented across multiple regions under different regulatory names.
+The ECTN (Electronic Cargo Tracking Note) used by 26 African nations follows the same pre-shipment declaration logic.

 Africa